Genesis (Marvel Comics): Fictional character biography

 Various mercenaries began looking for Tolliver's legacy, known only as the ultimate weapon.
 It turned out to be the futuristic android Zero.
-After the X-Cutioner's Song, Stryfe's body was destroyed and Cable returned from the future.
+Following the "X-Cutioner's Song" storyline, Stryfe's body was destroyed and Cable returned from the future.
 Cable told X-Force the truth about Tyler being his son.
 He also found out from the cyborg Sinsear that Tolliver had been another time-traveler, known simply as "the Other", who had come from the same future.
 Tyler, now working with Zero, used his mutant powers to discover the truth about the exact relationship between Cable and Stryfe.
 He revealed this knowledge to Cable, who was possessed by Stryfe's spirit.
-The truth that Stryfe was a clone of Cable, was too much for Stryfe to bear and Cable was released, while Stryfe's spirit died.
+The truth that Stryfe was a clone of Cable was too much for Stryfe to bear and Cable was released, while Stryfe's spirit died.
 Tyler disappeared with Zero, but Zero left him shortly afterward.

-Under his "Genesis" identity, Tyler considered himself the new heir of Apocalypse and chose Wolverine to turn him into a Horseman of Apocalypse.
+Under his "Genesis" identity, Tyler considered himself the new heir of Apocalypse and chose Wolverine to turn into a Horseman of Apocalypse.
 He attempted to erase Wolverine's mind and re-bond adamantium to Wolverine's skeleton.
 On both accounts he failed; Wolverine's mutation was sent into overdrive and he reverted into a feral state.
 Wolverine killed Genesis.

-During a near-death experience, Cable met the spirit of his son, who told him that he had found peace in the afterlife, but this may have been a hallucination on Cable's part.
-It is revealed that the Sports Arena on Cable's Providence Island is named "The Tyler Dayspring Stadium" after him.
+During a near-death experience, Cable met the spirit of his son, who told him that he had found peace in the afterlife, but this may have been a hallucination.

-Powers and abilities

-Tyler Dayspring was a mutant with the ability to form a psionic link with another consciousness and visually project those memories as solid holograms.
-As Genesis, he absorbed the energy of many mutants to increase his power, but he never displayed any increased mutant powers afterwards; instead, somewhat like his father, he relied on powered armour and advanced weaponry.
-His first appearance, drawn by Rob Liefeld, has Tyler has dark hair, but all his later appearances have Tyler as blond.